chrisparsons83/chris-parsons.com/src/sourdough.md

 If it's been in the fridge, you'll probably want to do this the day before.
 Take it out of the fridge and give it a feeding, and then let it just sit on the counter.
 It should double in volume in 12-24 hours (maybe faster if you've been using it often).

 ## Quick Recipe
-I really like King Arthur for bread stuff, so instead of below, you could follow https://www.youtube.com/watch?v=UL6ogX38NcY for a recipe instead of below, or incorporate bits and pieces of both.
+I really like King Arthur for bread stuff, so instead of below, you could follow this (pain de campagne recipe)[https://www.youtube.com/watch?v=UL6ogX38NcY] instead of below, or incorporate bits and pieces of both.

 - 100g sourdough starter
 - 200g water